harvardinformatics/website/content/rsem_example.md

         STAR --runThreadN 16 --genomeDir $1 --readFilesCommand zcat --outFileNamePrefix $2 --readFilesIn $3 $4

 #### 3. 2nd pass STAR alignments
 As with 1st pass, these are done for each sample.
-The one difference,is that we use splice sites detected from all 1st-pass alignments performed as part of your experiment.
+The two differences are that 1) we use splice sites detected from all 1st-pass alignments performed as part of your experiment and 2) we tell STAR to output a bam in transcriptome coordinates (with *Aligned.toTranscriptome.out.bam* as a suffix), which is what one will then feed into RSEM.
         :::bash
         #!/bin/bash
         #SBATCH -N 1